konradpieszko/LAT-AI/README.md

 # LAT-AI
-Artificial intelligence to predict the presence of left atrial thormbus in transesophageal echocardiography
+Artificial intelligence to predict the presence of left atrial appendage thormbus in transesophageal echocardiography

 Paper is currently under review.
 If you use this code / model, please cite our ESC Congress abstract.
 This repository will be updated with the trained model once the paper is published.